Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Knowledge panel optimization for expertise

-Result: Customers experience 89% more brand recognition, even without direct clicks.
+Result: Clients experience 89% more brand recognition, even without direct clicks.

 Read our complete zero-click guide for the full strategy.

-AI-era keyword research: how ClickForest is leading the way
+AI-era keyword research: how ClickForest leads the way

 Since ChatGPT, we've seen a 40% increase in conversational queries.
-At ClickForest, we anticipate this by:
+At ClickForest, we anticipate this:

 New query patterns: